Skeletons, pumpkins, cobwebs, and headstones decorate a front door for Halloween.

 Apartment trick-or-treating can be just as exciting as trick-or-treating in a neighborhood.
-But how do we make our homes frighteningly friendly for apartment trick-or- treaters and land a spooky stop along the candy route?
-Follow these tips below to make your apartment trick-or-treat friendly this Halloween!
+But how do we make our homes frighteningly friendly for apartment trick-or-treaters and land a spooky stop along the candy route?
+Here’s how you can make your apartment trick-or-treat friendly this Halloween!

 Bewitch Your Door

-A well-lit and decorated door is the biggest indicator to kids trick-or-treating that you’re participating in the festivities, so you’ll want to go all out with your outdoor Halloween decor.
 There are many renter-friendly ways to deck out your door.
-You can stick to the classic fall wreath and pumpkin display, make your door haunting with fake cobwebs and spiders, or go for a cutesy fall theme.
-There are so many possibilities; look around for inspiration.
+You can stick to the classic fall wreath and pumpkin display, make your door haunting with fake cobwebs and spiders, or go for a cutesy fall theme with some fun window decals.

 Give Off a Ghostly Glow